Here's Why People Keep Dying On Mount Everest

 It doesn't take a mountaineer to understand that impaired judgment and high altitudes are not a great combination.
 But add ego and a sticker price that's comparable to a brand new luxury SUV, and you've got all the ingredients for death and despair.

-There is a phenomenon called "summit fever" that exerts frighteningly fierce control over many Everest climbers.
+There is a phenomenon called "summit fever" that exerts a frighteningly fierce control over many Everest climbers.
 It is partially caused by impaired judgment, but it also has to do with fear of failure and "I just dropped $65,000 on this trip and I'll be darned if I'm not going all the way to the top" syndrome.
-People who have spent years preparing for Everest (or weeks bragging to their friends about how they're going to the summit even though they can't be bothered to go to the gym) may not be ready to face defeat even when it's obvious to everyone around them that they're not going to make it.
-People on Everest sometimes put the summit ahead of everything, including their own lives and of the lives of others.
+People who have spent years preparing for Everest (or weeks bragging to their friends about how they're going to the summit, even though they can't be bothered to go to the gym) may not be ready to face defeat, even when it's obvious to everyone around them that they're not going to make it.
+People on Everest sometimes put the summit ahead of everything, including their own lives and the lives of others.

-Earthquakes, avalanches and good old fashioned falling to your death
+Good old-fashioned falling to your death

 Green Boots may have been a victim of summit fever